Lawn Mowing in Warsaw

 How often should a lawn be mowed?

 During the season (April-October) — once every 1-2 weeks.
-In spring grass grows faster; in summer heat it slows down.
+In spring the grass grows faster; in the summer heat it slows down.
 In autumn — every 2-3 weeks.

 Do you bring your own mower?

-Yes, we arrive with full equipment: mower, strimmer, collection bags.
-You do not need to provide anything.
+Yes, we come with full equipment: mower, strimmer, collection bags.
+You do not need to supply anything.

 Can you mow wet grass?

-It is best to avoid it.
-Wet grass clumps, clogs the mower, and lies unevenly.
-Better to wait until it dries.
+Best not to.
+Wet grass clumps together, blocks the mower, and ends up lying unevenly.
+Better to wait until it dries out.

 What do you do with the cut grass?

-We bag it up.
-We can remove it for an extra charge or leave it for your compost.
+We bag it.
+We can take it away for an extra charge or leave it for your compost.

 Do you cut weeds and very tall grass?

 Yes.
-For tall and neglected grass we use a powerful petrol strimmer.
-We take down the top layer first, then finish with the mower.
+For tall and neglected grass we use a strong petrol strimmer.
+First we cut down the top layer, then we finish with the mower.

 Do you work outside Warsaw?

-Yes, we travel to the suburbs.
+Yes, we also go to the suburbs.
 The travel charge outside Warsaw is agreed individually.

 Can I book regular mowing?

-Yes, many clients book mowing every 1-2 weeks for the whole season.
-It works out cheaper and the lawn always looks good.
+Yes, many clients schedule mowing every 1-2 weeks for the whole season.
+It costs less in the long run and the lawn always stays presentable.

 Do you trim the edges?